-The catering CLA specifies exactly what you are entitled to regarding working hours.
-Agreements have been made about breaks, overtime, negative hours, and working on public holidays and Sundays.
+The CLA catering clearly outlines what you are and are not entitled to regarding working hours.
+For instance, agreements have been made about breaks, overtime, negative hours, and working on public holidays and Sundays.

 Working Hours Act

-When it's busy, it's logical that your employer wants to schedule you more often and rely on you less when it's quieter.
+When it’s busy, it’s logical that your employer wants to schedule you more often and relies on you less when it’s quieter.
 To protect employees, there is the Working Hours Act.
 The Working Hours Act (WHA) applies to all employees earning less than three times the statutory minimum salary.
-Employees who earn more but regularly work at night and/or in hazardous locations are also covered by the Working Hours Act.
-According to the Working Hours Act, a shift cannot exceed 12 hours, and the weekly working time is a maximum of 60 hours.
-Over a period of 4 weeks, you may work an average of up to 55 hours per week and an average of 48 hours per week over 16 weeks.
-Different rules apply to young people under 18 years old.
+Employees who earn more but regularly work at night and/or in high-risk areas are also covered by the Working Hours Act.
+According to the Working Hours Act, a shift cannot exceed 12 hours and the weekly working time is a maximum of 60 hours.
+Over a period of 4 weeks, you may work an average of up to 55 hours per week and over 16 weeks an average of 48 hours per week.
+Different rules apply for those under 18 years of age.

 Working hours in catering